|

 There is no date code on the back, just the panels holding the reflectors

-in.
-It is the only piece of signage for old CA 118 that I have found in this
+piece of signage for old CA 118 I've found in this

 since the real CA 118 is only a few miles north.